dkarunat123/CCHS-Population-Health-Analysis/README.md

 One of the clearest patterns in the analysis was the increase in weighted diabetes prevalence with age.

-In the 2022 CCHS data used here, diabetes prevalence increased from approximately **1.0% among adults aged 18 to 34** to approximately **18.2% among adults aged 65 and older**.
+In the 2022 CCHS data used here, diabetes prevalence increased from approximately 1.0% among adults aged 18 to 34 to approximately 18.2% among adults aged 65 and older.

 The age-group estimates were: